Beard Butter or Beard Balm

 The Origin of Beard Butter or Beard Balm

-The terms “beard butter” and “beard balm” have roots in traditional grooming.
+The terms “Facial hair cream” and “beard balm” have roots in traditional grooming.
 “Butter” comes from the Old French beurre, originally meaning a soft, spreadable fat.
 “Balm” comes from the Latin balsamum, meaning a healing ointment.

 Historically, men used animal fats or plant-based oils for beard care.
 Modern products evolved to include shea, cocoa, jojoba oils, and beeswax.